A Starter Guide

 - Shiny healthy coats.

-- Sweet smelling skin (no doggy smell) – I never bath my dogs other than for a mud rinse off.
+- Sweet smelling skin (no doggy smell) – I never need to bath my dogs other than for a mud rinse off.

 - Pearly white teeth, healthy gums and sweet breath (no tooth decay, or periodontal disease, therefore no infection on the gums and no bacteria swallowed with every gulp of saliva, this in turns leads to…… reduced chances of heart, kidney and liver disease.)